eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 94 and now it is worth 494 hoard points.
-Your 'A Cloth of Shining' has 106 polish power left. `
+You polished 'A very prize like prize' by 11 and now it is worth 411 hoard points.
+Your 'A Cloth of Shining' has 189 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 11 and now it is worth 505 hoard points.
-Your 'A Cloth of Shining' has 95 polish power left. `
+You polished 'A very prize like prize' by 26 and now it is worth 437 hoard points.
+Your 'A Cloth of Shining' has 163 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 43 and now it is worth 548 hoard points.
-Your 'A Cloth of Shining' has 52 polish power left. `
+You polished 'A very prize like prize' by 67 and now it is worth 504 hoard points.
+Your 'A Cloth of Shining' has 96 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 23 and now it is worth 571 hoard points.
-Your 'A Cloth of Shining' has 29 polish power left. `
+You polished 'A very prize like prize' by 32 and now it is worth 536 hoard points.
+Your 'A Cloth of Shining' has 64 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 8 and now it is worth 579 hoard points.
-Your 'A Cloth of Shining' has 21 polish power left. `
+You polished 'A very prize like prize' by 18 and now it is worth 554 hoard points.
+Your 'A Cloth of Shining' has 46 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 10 and now it is worth 589 hoard points.
-Your 'A Cloth of Shining' has 11 polish power left. `
+You polished 'A very prize like prize' by 17 and now it is worth 571 hoard points.
+Your 'A Cloth of Shining' has 29 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 594 hoard points.
-Your 'A Cloth of Shining' has 6 polish power left. `
+You polished 'A very prize like prize' by 12 and now it is worth 583 hoard points.
+Your 'A Cloth of Shining' has 17 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
+You polished 'A very prize like prize' by 8 and now it is worth 591 hoard points.
+Your 'A Cloth of Shining' has 9 polish power left. `

+`polish the_secret_of_the_maze_prize`

-You polished 'A very prize like prize' by 6 and now it is worth 600 hoard points.
+> `Good work.
+You polished 'A very prize like prize' by 9 and now it is worth 600 hoard points.
 Your 'A Cloth of Shining' has 0 polish power left. `

 `polish the_secret_of_the_maze_prize`